alfredodeza/guachi/README.rst

 problem with memory.

-**Guachi** not only holds persistent dictionaries on disk, but it also maps INI style keys to dictioanry keys, and can fill in the default values if some of them are missing.
+**Guachi** not only holds persistent dictionaries on disk, but it also maps INI style keys to dictionary keys, and can fill in the default values if some of them are missing.

 You do not need to know anything about how **guachi** stores the values, just